Creating a function version

 - Click Save changes.

-To create a function version, run the command:
+To create a function version, run this command:

 yc serverless function version create \